At a Glance - I Like Abstract Stuff; Why Should I Care?

 We're used to functions that eat numbers and spit out other numbers.
 The function

 eats a number and spits out the square of that number.
 For example,

 f (4) = 16.

-There are also vector functions (link) that may eat and/or spit out multiple numbers.
+There are also vector functions that may eat and/or spit out multiple numbers.
 The function

-eats two numbers and spits out two other numbers.
+eats two numbers and spits out a vector.
 For example,

 For example, if we feed the function f (x) = x2 to the function we get

 The function ate the function f (x) = x2 and spit out its derivative function, f '(x) = 2x.